 - a.
-Must be located on the first floor of a corner unit in an apartment building type located at the intersection of 2 public streets; - The unit cannot exceed 4,000 square feet in gross floor area individually or cumulatively in combination with any other allowed Limited Commercial use per lot; and - c.
-Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries.
+Must be located on the first floor of a corner unit in an apartment building type located at the intersection of 2 public streets; - b.
+The unit cannot exceed 4,000 square feet in gross floor area individually or cumulatively in combination with any other allowed Limited Commercial use per lot; and - c.
+Hours of operation can begin no earlier than 6 AM and end no later than 11 PM, including all deliveries. - d.
+A beauty/hair salon in an -TOD overlay is not subject to parts a or b of this section; however, such a use must be within or attached to a multitenant building.